homoscribens/homoscribens/README.md

 ### Hi there 👋
-I'm a graduate student in JAIST, studying Natural language processing
+I'm a graduate student in JAIST, studying Natural language processing.

 - 🔭 I’m currently working on a research of robust machine reading comprehension.
 - 📫 How to reach me: send email to s2110137@jaist.ac.jp